INPEtrajectories/TrajDataMining/README.md

 - Package created by Diego Monteiro and oriented by Karine Reis, analyzed and tested by Felipe Carvalho and Carlos Alberto.

--The main goal is to send this package to CRAN.
+- The main goal is to send this package to CRAN.